subodh32/WattmeterLTSpice/README.md

-Note: SPICE method shoul be set to modified trap
+Note: SPICE method should be set to modified trap